Protein-Packed Black Beluga Lentils

 These are the steps to take when cooking lentils:

 Rinse lentils well under warm water using a mesh strainer.
 I will tell you from experience that, due to their small size, lentils will fall right through a regular colander, so invest in a mesh sieve like the one I use linked here.
-You’ll find that they are handy with rinsing rice, quinoa, and many other grains as well.
+You’ll find that they are handy for rinsing rice, quinoa, and many other grains as well.

 Make sure to pick out any pebbles or other debris.